 Okay, well, that's a train wreck.

-Just Biden alone wanting to triple the money we're paying for Title I schools of $32 billion, create a universal pre-K, that's $26 billion.
+John Stossel wrote a column on town hall, just Biden alone wanting to triple the money we're paying for Title I schools, $32 billion, create a universal pre-K, that's $26 billion.

-Double the number of psychologists, social workers in schools, 14 billion, a 78 billion dollar deal, but much less than what Kamala Harris would spend.
+Double the number of psychologists, social workers in schools, $14 billion, a $78 billion deal, but much less than what Kamala Harris would spend.

-And not to be outdone, you got Mayor Pete, his is about 87 billion.
+And not to be outdone, you got Mayor Pete.

-And De Blasio just coming right the hell out saying that we're gonna tax the hell out of the wealthy.
+And De Blasio just coming right the hell out saying that we're going to tax the hell out of the wealthy.

 That's what the plan is.

-And as I think it was Congresswoman Taleb, I believe, that said, we're gonna take everybody's money and give it back to those people that that deserve it and earned it.
+And as I think it was Congresswoman Talib, I believe, that said, we're going to take everybody's money and give it back to those people that deserve it and earned it.

-Okay, what about the people that own it that built it?
+What about the people that own it, that built it?

-Protesters screaming multiple times uh because they're not left wing enough.
+Protesters screaming multiple times because they're not left-wing enough.

 Kirsten Gillibrand, white privilege keeps whites from being shot.